karfakonta/karfakonta/README.md

 - 👋 Hi, I’m @karfakonta
 - 👀 I’m interested in Frontend, Backend and mobile development to become a fullstack developper.
-- 🌱 I’m currently learning JavaScript, ReactJS, NodeJS, PHP, Java, IOS & Androïd.
+- 🌱 I’m currently learning JavaScript, ReactJS, NodeJS, Flutter, Java, IOS & Androïd.
 - 💞️ I’m looking to collaborate on Any project in order to enhance my level and learn from others.
 - 📫 You can reach me on LinkedIn --